 WeChat is available for practically all common operating systems – of all the most widely used operating systems, only Linux is not supported.
 The application’s range of functions is as wide and complex as that of Line: as well as conventional characteristics like the chat function, as well as IP telephony with or without video transmission (for up to 9 participants).
 It’s also possible to share files via a kind of timeline for posting updates.
 Users can access even more features via in-app purchases.
 Here, you can not only acquire small video games and digital stickers for the WeChat messenger, but also use various services from online shopping to booking taxis or doctors’ appointments.

-The instant messenger, Wire, can only be installed on Windows, macOS, Android, and iOS devices, but makes up for this with the possibility to use the application in the browser.
-Wire also offers typical messenger functions; this comprises a chat feature, which includes file sharing as well as voice calls (with up to five user accounts) and video calls (between two accounts).
+The instant messenger, Wire, can be installed on Windows, Linux, macOS, Android, and iOS devices and also used asapplications in the browser.
+Wire also offers typical messenger functions; this comprises a chat feature, which includes file sharing as well as voice calls (with up to five user accounts) and video calls (between four accounts).
 Additionally, it’s possible to use Wire to share content from YouTube, Vimeo, Soundcloud, and Spotify with other Wire users.

 The company behind Wire and the software development of the application are located in Switzerland and in Germany.
 As can easily be seen, the application is greatly concerned with protecting the privacy of all content exchanged between users; all data transferred within the application is backed up with end-to-end encryption.
-Yet another guarantee for the security is the fact that, according to the provider, all Wire data is stored on servers in the EU, even if this is not explained further.
+Yet another guarantee for the security is the fact that, according to the provider, all Wire data is stored on servers in the EU (Germany and Ireland).
 In general, data protection regulations in the EU protect the user data much better than in other parts of the world.
 This consequently makes Wire one of the safest instant messenger servers on the market.